Barbara Rose Johns

 Barbara Rose Johns Powell (March 6, 1935 – September 28, 1991) was a leader in the American civil rights movement.
-On April 23, 1951, at the age of 16, Powell led a student strike for equal education at R.R.
-Moton High School in Farmville, Prince Edward County, Virginia.
+On April 23, 1951, at the age of 16, Powell led a student strike for equal education opportunities at R.R.
+Moton High School in Farmville, Virginia.
 After securing NAACP legal support, the Moton students filed Davis v.
 Prince Edward County, the only student-initiated case consolidated into Brown v.
 Board of Education, the landmark 1954 U.S. Supreme Court decision declaring "separate but equal" public schools unconstitutional.

 Early life

-Barbara Rose Johns Powell was born in New York City, New York in 1935.
+Barbara Rose Johns Powell was born in New York City in 1935.
 Her family had roots in Prince Edward County, Virginia, where they returned to live.
 Her mother worked in Washington D.C. for the U.S. Navy, and her father operated the farm where the family resided.
 The eldest of five children, Powell had a younger sister, Joan Johns Cobbs, and three younger brothers: Ernest; Roderick, who served in Vietnam as a dog handler and was awarded the Bronze Star and Purple Heart; and Robert.

 Powell's uncle was Vernon Johns, an outspoken activist for civil rights.
 When he visited Powell and her family, he would ask the children questions about black history.
 This motivated Powell and her siblings to study black history, and Powell, as well as her siblings, was influenced by Vernon and his outspoken nature.

 Moton High School

 While living in Prince Edward County, Powell was educated in segregated public schools.
-In 1951, 16-year-old Barbara Rose Johns Powell was a junior at the all-black Moton High School in Farmville.
+In 1951, 16-year-old Powell was a junior at the all-black Moton High School in Farmville.
 Across town was another school, open exclusively to white students.
 The resources available to each school, and the quality of the facilities, were unequal.
 Powell's school was designed and built to hold roughly 200 students, though by 1951 enrollment was twice that number.
 According to a first-person account from Powell's sister, Joan:

 In winter the school was very cold.
 And a lot of times we had to put on our jackets.
 Now, the students that sat closest to the wood stove were very warm and the ones who sat farthest away were very cold.
 And I remember being cold a lot of times and sitting in the classroom with my jacket on.
 When it rained, we would get water through the ceiling.
 So there were lots of pails sitting around the classroom.
 And sometimes we had to raise our umbrellas to keep the water off our heads.
 It was a very difficult setting for trying to learn.